grafana/agent/docs/sources/operator/_index.md

 * Prometheus Operator [Probe][] resources for collecting metrics from Kubernetes [Ingresses][].
 * Custom [PodLogs][] resources for collecting logs.

-Grafana Agent Operator is currently in [Beta][], and is subject to change or being removed with functionality which covers the same use case.
+Grafana Agent Operator is currently [Experimental](/docs/release-life-cycle/), and is subject to change or being removed with functionality which covers the same use case.

 > **Note**: If you are shipping your data to Grafana Cloud, use [Kubernetes